pescarolo27/What_Makes_a_Good_Book_Py/README.md

 **Purpose:** You've been asked to support an online bookstore by building a model to predict whether a book will be popular or not.
 They have high expectations & have set a target of at least 70% accuracy.
 You are free to use as many features as you like, and will need to engineer new features to achieve this level of performance.

-**File Note:** The dataset file exceeded the file size allowed by Github (~28 MB), so it could not be uploaded to this repository.
+**File Note:** The dataset file (~28 MB) exceeded the file size allowed by Github, so it could not be uploaded to this repository.

 This project was done in January, 2026.
 Machine learning was utilized.